-Unit title: Hospitality Management: Graded Unit 1
+Unit title: Hospitality Management: Graded Unit 2

 Candidates should be provided with information about the graded unit as early as possible but centres must ensure that candidates have all the required knowledge and skills as laid out at the beginning of this graded unit specification.
-Candidates must work independently but must also be supported throughout the process and effective tools such as progress logs or diaries should be used to motivate and monitor the candidates' work and provide evidence of assistance given for grade consideration.
+Candidates must work independently but must also be supported throughout the process and effective tools such as progress logs or diaries should be used to motivate and monitor the candidates' work.
 An appointment system for progress interviews with candidates should be identified at an early stage of the project.